siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 899 Concluding Summary.md

 Self-refracting flow can close on itself.
-When it does, the simplest topologically self-sustaining shape is toroidal — a sphere with a through-hole sustains continuous nowhere-vanishing tangential flow in two independent directions, while a plain sphere does not.
+When it does, the simplest topologically self-sustaining shape is toroidal — a sphere with a through-hole sustains continuous nowhere-vanishing tangential flow in two independent directions.
 More complex closures — trefoils and other knotted configurations — are also admitted by the same dynamics, but the torus is the primitive case.

 A torus carries exactly two independent non-contractible cycles.
 The flow winding around each cycle is an integer, so the toroidal mode is characterized